cjwainwright/genetis/README.md

 ### Special slots

 Note, it is not possible to put a slot element in certain locations of your template, the prime example being in the `<head>` of the document.
-To work around this restriction SSG has the concept of special slots, these are slots with a predetermined name and behaviour.
+To work around this restriction genetis has the concept of special slots, these are slots with a predetermined name and behaviour.

-SSG comes with a special slot predefined to handle the case of the `<head>` element.
+genetis comes with a special slot predefined to handle the case of the `<head>` element.
 Any element in your partial html with slot attribute whose value is `head` will get appended to the end of the `<head>` element in your template.
 This is useful for things such as page specific stylesheets, e.g.
 ```html
 <link slot="head" rel="stylesheet" href="page.css">
 ```